IMCS-Bioinformatics/HiCCliqueGraphs/README.md

 - Distribution of chromatin interaction lengths in both graphs is as similar as possible.

 ### Randomized graph generation
-Script to generate a randomized graph that is "similar" to a given Hi-C graph can be found in [graph randomization](./randomization/fastRandomizer/)
+Script to generate a randomized graph that is "similar" to a given Hi-C graph can be found in [graph randomization](./randomization/fastRandomizer/) and is described in [our JBCB paper](10.1142/S0219720024400018)

 ## Images
-Images used in our paper can be generated using scripts in [image generation](./images)
+Images used in [our ISBRA 2023 paper](https://doi.org/10.1007/978-981-99-7074-2_38) can be generated using scripts in [image generation](./images)

 ## Analysis of segments using Encode and Ensembl
 Scripts to analyze the graph segments using additional biological data can be found in [processDifferentDB](./processDifferentDB)